janwilmans/pypy-gettingstarted/README.md

 - (it fails, this was expected, but its required to let it fail the first time!)
 - copy the generated matplotlib-winbuild\build\msvcr100-x32\zlib.lib to matplotlib-winbuild\build\msvcr100-x32\zlibstatic.lib
 - Put the content of `freetype.zip` in C:\pypy\matplotlib-winbuild\build\msvcr100-x32, so you have `C:\pypy\matplotlib-winbuild\build\msvcr100-x32\freetype.lib` and a directory `C:\pypy\matplotlib-winbuild\build\msvcr100-x32\freetype`.
+- run `pypy3 matplotlib-winbuild\buildall.py` again
+- if it fails with an 'already in use' error, just run it again!

-Check with:
+Finally check with:

-- then enter `pypy3 -m pip install matplotlib`
+- `pypy3 -m pip install matplotlib`

-That matplotlib is now installed.
+that matplotlib is now installed.